floooh/sokol/README.md

           runtime capability information about a pixelformat (for instance whether it is supported at all, can be used as render target etc...).
-        - Use the new function ```sg_query_limits()``` to query "numeric limits" like maximum tetxure dimensions for different texture types.
+        - Use the new function ```sg_query_limits()``` to query "numeric limits" like maximum texture dimensions for different texture types.
         - The enumeration ```sg_feature``` and the function ```sg_query_feature()```
           has been replaced with the new function ```sg_query_features()```, which returns a struct ```sg_features``` (this contains a bool for each